kazimanzurrashid/aws-lambda-update-action/README.md

 # Lambda update action

 This action updates a given lambda.
-It
+It is very lightweight comparing to others, it uses the upcoming AWS Node SDK 3 which only pulls lambda client to update the lambda code.

 ## Inputs

 ### `zip-file`

 **Required** The zip location, this is the only required argument of this action.
 It reads the AWS configuration from parameters, if not specified then it fallbacks to `env` section.

-It is very lightweight comparing to others, it uses the upcoming AWS Node SDK 3 which only pulls lambda client to update.

 ### `lambda-name`